surahman/FTeX/SQL/README.md

 A compound primary key has been created on the `ClientID` and `Currency`.
 Each user may only have one account in each currency.
 A B-Tree index has also been created on the `ClientID` to facilitate efficient querying for accounts belonging to a single user.

+The query to retrieve all Fiat account balances for a specific client leverages the index on the Fiat Accounts table.
+There are a finite number of supported Fiat currencies; the aggregate number of accounts that can be retrieved is finite.
+Since the index is a compound index on the `ClientID` and `Currency`, the sort operation in the query should have a minimal performance impact.
+The next page cursor is merely the encrypted currency.
+If a user requests `N` records, `N + 1` records are retrieved.
+The `N + 1`th record is used as the cursor to the following page.
+If only `N` records are returned by the query it indicates an end to the data set.
+This iteration method will mean that new accounts created in the currency range prior to the page cursor will not affect data contained in the pages that follow.

 <br/>

 ## Fiat Journal Table Schema